 The women’s razor is no longer merely intended to generate the “pink tax,” aka a higher price for women’s products just because they’re made for women.
 Rather, these razors are now made with women’s habits, personal preferences and convenience in mind.
 They’re designed to hug curved areas and small spots without nicking, for example, and often come with perks like built-in soap to lubricate skin.

 Let us count the ways we loved the Billie razor.
 Seriously.
 We’ll begin with the way it looks.
 We appreciate form as much as function, and Billie just makes a pretty razor, with a cool, color-blocked design and a curved cartridge.
-The cartridge also features a charcoal soap, which allows it to glide across the skin, but doesn’t get slimy like some built-in soaps and moisturizing serums that we tested.
+The blade cartridge also features a charcoal soap, which allows it to glide across the skin, but doesn’t get slimy like some built-in soaps and moisturizing serums that we tested.

 The blades were super sharp out of the box and removed hairs in a single swipe without having to repeat to catch stubble.
 We didn’t have to rinse hair out of the blades every two or three swipes, and there was zero irritation, even when we applied antiperspirant directly after shaving underarms with the Billie razor.